tmrwatson/useful-notebooks/README.md

 A notebook using BERTopic to generate unsupervised clusters of related literature (derived from Scopus databse searches) and provide associated visualisations.
 These include: pulications over time; langugages within the corpus; top 20 journals featured within the corpus; volume of literature within the corpus over time.

+You can find out more about BERTopic here: https://maartengr.github.io/BERTopic/index.html

 If you use this code in your work, I'd appreciate a citation!